Toric K\"ahler metrics seen from infinity, quantization and compact tropical amoebas: Introduction and main results

 \begin{rem} Note that for quadratic $\psi(x)=\frac{\t xGx}{2}+\t bx$, where $\t G = G > 0$, the limit amoeba $\Alim \subset P$ itself is piecewise linear. \end{rem}

-This construction produces naturally a singular affine manifold $\L_\psi\Alim$, with a metric structure (induced from the inverse of the Hessian of $\psi$).
-In the last Section we comment on the possible relation of this result to the study of large complex structure limits in homological mirror symmetry.
+Under certain conditions concerning $\psi$, this construction produces naturally a singular affine manifold $\L_\psi\Alim$, with a metric structure (induced from the inverse of the Hessian of $\psi$).
+In the last Section we comment on the possible relation of this result to the study of mirror symmetry from the SYZ viewpoint.